OmengU/quap/documentation/documentation.typ

 }
 ```
 ]
 Each Model is also mapped to several #acrpl("DTO") to transfer data more efficiently.
 The #acrpl("DTO") contain the same fields as the Models, although some are omitted as most use cases do not require all data.
 The mapping is done with AutoMapper, and maps are configured in the `AutoMapperProfile.cs` file.
-Most maps can simply by letting AutoMapper assign each field of the #acr("DTO") to its corresponding field on the Model and vice versa.
+Most maps can simply be created by letting AutoMapper assign each field of the #acr("DTO") to its corresponding field on the Model and vice versa.
 Some, however, require the manual assignment of values:
 #code-snippet(caption: "Manual AutoMapper assignment")[
 ```cs
 CreateMap<Quiz,QuizDto>().ForMember(dest => dest.QuizId, opt => opt.MapFrom(src => src.QuizId));